caseycoding/dart-bowl/README.md

 ## Usage
 Dependencies: make and docker.

 To build local backend container:
 `make build-backend-docker-container`

 To run the stack:
 `make up-fullstack`

 This will launch the app at localhost:5000.

 To run tests:
 Bring the fullstack up with `make up-fullstack`.
-Mount into the python container with `make mount-into-fullstack` Run `make test-fullstack`
+Mount into the python container with `make mount-into-fullstack`.
+Run `make test-fullstack`

 Postman collection with the basic operations: https://www.getpostman.com/collections/8017e9461cc7516dc60b